 *Almost Autism: Recovering Children from Sensory Processing Disorder by Maria Rickert Hong.
 Lots of information about what causes the symptoms of sensory processing disorder, and how to help your child recover from it with therapies and nutrition.

 *Cure Your Child with Food: The Hidden Connection Between Nutrition and Childhood Ailments by Kelly Dorfman.
-Very interesting information, plus an entire chapter about proper nutrition and supplementation for children with speech delays and apraxia and the use of fish oil supplementation for helping children with apraxia and ADHD.
+This book has tons of interesting information about diet and nutrition.
+There is an entire chapter about proper nutrition and supplementation for children with speech delays and apraxia and the use of fish oil supplementation for helping children with apraxia and ADHD.
 Fish oil did wonders for our boys and this book gives the hows and whys of fish oil supplementation for children with focus and speech issues.

 Kaufman cards – These cards are expensive not gonna lie, but they’re not just flashcards, it’s an entire program to help your child produce more and more complex speech.
 The program was very helpful for both of my boys to get them started saying sounds and then combining them into words and then phrases.
 I paired the cards with a fun game or activity and my boys never complained about using these.
 My older son had the privilege of working with Nancy Kaufman herself for a two-week summer session and it’s incredible to see how something as simple as a set of cards can provide you with the confidence and your child with the foundation to build their speech and language skills.